Mediagone/doctrine-specifications/README.md

 ### Generic specifications

-To remove the hassle of creating custom specifications for most common usages, the library comes with built-in generic specifications you can use in your compounds:
+To remove the hassle of creating custom specifications for most common usages, the library comes with built-in generic specifications.
+They can be easily registered using the specific compound's protected methods:

 |Compound method name|Specification classname|QueryBuilder condition|
 |---|---|:---:|